WiseTogether/wisetogether-web/README.md

 ### Environment Variables

-Before running the app locally, create a .env file in the root of your project and add the following:
+Before running the app locally, create a `.env.local` file in the root of your project and add the following:

 ```
 VITE_API_BASE_URL=backend_api_url